On this page:

 Students are encouraged to take responsibility for their hall either by claiming damage they may have caused, encouraging other students who have caused damage to come forward, or providing information to College officials about damage and who is responsible for it.
 Common area damage is assessed and students will be billed accordingly.
 Once this type of charge has been billed, you are not able to appeal the charges unless you are able to provide new information as to who is responsible.

 Contesting Damage Charges

 Students will be notified via email after damage charges have been added to student accounts.
 If a student wants to contest a charge with Facilities Services, they may do so by following the instructions in the email.
-A joint committee of Residential & First-Year Programs and Facilities Services personnel will review each appeal.
+Facilities Services personnel will review each appeal.
 Appeals are only considered if the student who is submitting the appeal completed a Room Inventory and Condition (RIC) Form at the beginning of their residency in this particular location.

 Gettysburg College Facilities Services personnel are solely responsible for the completion of any repairs and therefore have complete authority to choose qualified contractors and representative building materials to complete the repairs.
 Fees and information associated with this work are considered internal College information and the College is not required to share these details with students or their families.
 Repairs are to be conducted by College contractors or staff only.
-Anyone attempting unauthorized repairs in a suite or room will be charged the full cost of replacement or repair of the item(s) in question, regardless of the progress of the undertaking.
+Anyone attempting unauthorized repairs residential space will be charged the full cost of replacement or repair of the item(s) in question, regardless of the progress of the undertaking.

 Air Conditioning Requirements

-For students who are assigned to a non-air-conditioned residence hall and are approved through the housing accommodations process to have air-conditioning, the College will provide a window unit for their room.
+For students who are assigned to a non-air-conditioned residence hall and are approved through the disabilities accommodation process to have air-conditioning, the College will provide a window unit for their room.
 If at the end of the student’s occupancy the air-conditioner is not in the room, a replacement fee will be charged to the student's account.
-Privately owned air-conditioning units are not permitted in College buildings.
+Privately-owned air-conditioning units are not permitted in College buildings.